Sudoblark/Doggify-Firefox/readme.md

 You can turn off the automatic replacment of images in the extension's settings menu.

-It does this by:
-- Querying the dog-ceo-api for doggos
-- Finding all images loaded on a page
-- Replacing all of their src with urls returned from the dog-ceo-api
-- Extending the Firefox context menu and adding message/listener pairs to background and content scripts
-- Implementing a settings menu using Firefox's APIs for persistent storage

-Note: The query to dog-ceo-api changes depending on your preferred breed as set in the addon settings menu

 ## Acknowledgements
 Icon by [Freepik](https://www.flaticon.com/authors/freepik) from [Flaticon](www.flaticon.com)